adamnew123456/snapshot/README.md

   loaded.

-- *How can I find the first index block?* The first index block is always a part of the header, to avoid this problem (among others).
+- *How can I find the first index block?* The first index block is always a part of the header to avoid this problem (among others).

 ### The Header Block